Soumyabrata/Soumyabrata.github.io/publications.md

 ## Technical Reports

-+ F. Piti&eacute;, A. Nautiyal, S. Dev, M. Nicholsan, A. Abdelkader, K. McCabe, C. Conran, D. McKibben, Cloud-based intelligent advertisement space discovery and implantation in videos, *Patent Filed*, 2018.
++ F. Piti&eacute;, A. Nautiyal, S. Dev, M. Nicholsan, A. Abdelkader, K. McCabe, C. Conran, D. McKibben, An automatic system that identifies and locates the four corners of the advertising space in a video as a cloud service, *Patent Filed*, 2018.

++ F. Piti&eacute;, A. Nautiyal, S. Dev, M. Nicholsan, A. Abdelkader, K. McCabe, C. Conran, D. McKibben, An algorithm that ranks candidate advertising spaces based on their quality and value, *Patent Filed*, 2018.

 + S. Dev, 2D and 3D Image Analysis and Its Application to Sky/Cloud Imaging, Doctoral Thesis, Nanyang Technological University Singapore, Singapore, 2017. [<a href="https://soumyabratadev.files.wordpress.com/2017/06/thesis-soumyabratadev.pdf">Thesis</a>] [<a href="https://www.overleaf.com/read/zbrpyqpkwgzn">Thesis Latex Files</a>] [<a href="https://soumyabratadev.files.wordpress.com/2017/06/phd-defense.pdf">PhD Defense Slides</a>] [<a href="https://www.overleaf.com/read/gnjpksczmqtj">PhD Defense Slides Latex Files</a>]